mariorope/Credit.Grant.Risk.Prediction.Model/README.md

-# Credit.Grant.Risk.Prediction.Model
+# Credit Grant Risk Prediction Model
-In this project, it was developed a machine learning model using R to predict if a financial institution should grant credit or not to new clients.
+This project presents the development of a machine learning model to predict if a financial institution should grant or not credit to new clients.